Frequently Asked Questions

 A: No. We meet occasionally as needed, usually before a special event.

-A: We perform several times a year, mostly here and there throughout Sonoma
+A: We perform several times a year, mostly in Sonoma County.

 A: We wear long, colorful scarves or Love Choir T-shirts.
 Both are available for purchase at Love Choir.
 See Linda Meyskens.